au-bio-bootcamp/Exercise-5/README.md

         1. `awk -F"\t" 'NR>1 {print $X}' Lamellibrachia_luymesi_500bp_plus_genomic_Trinotate_Annotation_Report_May2015.tab | head -1`
         2. Does the output EXACTLY MATCH the descriptor from the first entry of the FASTA file (expect for the “>”)?
 If so, good.
 But:
         3. What is the “NR” in the awk command doing?
 Consult your awk cheat sheet for details on “NR”.
 HINT: pesky header.
         4. Why did you pipe the output of the awk command to head?
 If you are not sure, bring up the previous command and rerun it without the pipe and head (i.e., “| head -1”).
 What happened?
-Why was “head” useful in this case?
+Why was `head` useful in this case?
     4. Now lets quantify how many unique entries are in the column from above.
 We will “recycle” most of our previous command and “tweak” it further (again, the command should be written as one single line):
       1. `awk -F"\t" 'NR>1 {print $X}' Lamellibrachia_luymesi_500bp_plus_genomic_Trinotate_Annotation_Report_May2015.tab | sort | uniq | wc -l`
       2. What additions did we add to pipeline and more importantly, what are these additions doing?
 For more details on each of the commands in this pipeline, consult `man cmd_name`.